flatcar-archive/flatcar-docs/os/booting-with-ipxe.md

 - **root**: Use a local filesystem for root instead of one of two in-ram options above.
 The filesystem must be formatted (perhaps using Ignition) but may be completely blank; it will be initialized on boot.
 The filesystem may be specified by any of the usual ways including device, label, or UUID; e.g: `root=/dev/sda1`, `root=LABEL=ROOT` or `root=UUID=2c618316-d17a-4688-b43b-aa19d97ea821`.
 - **sshkey**: Add the given SSH public key to the `core` user's authorized_keys file.
 Replace the example key below with your own (it is usually in `~/.ssh/id_rsa.pub`)
 - **console**: Enable kernel output and a login prompt on a given tty.
 The default, `tty0`, generally maps to VGA.
 Can be used multiple times, e.g. `console=tty0 console=ttyS0`
-- **coreos.autologin**: Drop directly to a shell on a given console without prompting for a password.
+- **flatcar.autologin**: Drop directly to a shell on a given console without prompting for a password.
 Useful for troubleshooting but use with caution.
-For any console that doesn't normally get a login prompt by default be sure to combine with the `console` option, e.g. `console=tty0 console=ttyS0 coreos.autologin=tty1 coreos.autologin=ttyS0`.
+For any console that doesn't normally get a login prompt by default be sure to combine with the `console` option, e.g. `console=tty0 console=ttyS0 flatcar.autologin=tty1 flatcar.autologin=ttyS0`.
 Without any argument it enables access on all consoles.
 Note that for the VGA console the login prompts are on virtual terminals (`tty1`, `tty2`, etc), not the VGA console itself (`tty0`).
-- **coreos.first_boot=1**: Download an Ignition config and use it to provision your booted system.
+- **flatcar.first_boot=1**: Download an Ignition config and use it to provision your booted system.
 Ignition configs are generated from Container Linux Configs.
 See the [config transpiler documentation][cl-configs] for more information.
 If a local filesystem is used for the root partition, pass this parameter only on the first boot.
-- **coreos.config.url**: Download the Ignition config from the specified URL. `http`, `https`, `s3`, and `tftp` schemes are supported.
+- **flatcar.config.url**: Download the Ignition config from the specified URL. `http`, `https`, `s3`, and `tftp` schemes are supported.

 ### Choose a Channel